LSF970/python_scripting/scripting_basics.md

 * DateTime
 * JSON

-First lets use sys to check the version of Python we are using:
+First lets use sys to check the version of Python we are using with the sys module:

+## sys module

 Create a file called sysmodule